-Organizations looking for the right enterprise search software have plenty of options in a mature marketplace, but information and knowledge workers continue to be stymied in their ability to find what they need because of a lack
+Organizations looking for the right enterprise search software have plenty of options in a mature marketplace, but information and knowledge workers continue to be stymied in their ability to find what they need because of a lack of company strategy and a market that develops increasingly specialized products.

 In fact, that lack of strategy or C-level enthusiasm, is what is helping drive vendors to market niche products.
 Without executive buy-in that enterprise search will lead to greater efficiency, vendors can’t expect to sell a product based on simply making knowledge workers more effective in their day-to-day tasks.
 And yet, that’s what those workers want.